-This project advocates a paradigm shift in the development of CPS by proposing a secure-by-construction controller synthesis scheme by considering security properties simultaneously to safety ones during the design phase.
-To successfully overcome the design challenges encountered in large-scale CPS under the complex security requirements, we aim to develop a compositional and automated secure-by-construction design process based on a cross-disciplinary approach combining theoretical techniques from computer science (e.g. assume-guarantee rules) with those from control theory (e.g. small-gain theorems).
+This project advocates a paradigm shift in the development of CPS by proposing a secure-by-construction controller synthesis scheme that considers security properties simultaneously with safety ones during the design phase.
+To successfully overcome the design challenges encountered in large-scale CPS under complex security requirements, we aim to develop a compositional and automated secure-by-construction design process based on a cross-disciplinary approach combining theoretical techniques from computer science (e.g. assume-guarantee rules) with those from control theory (e.g. small-gain theorems).
 This project aims to bring a potential solution to the fundamental security issue for the smart society vision by enabling cost-efficient and reliable design for CPS with formal security guarantees.

 About the Digital Futures Postdoc Fellow

 Siyuan Liu is a Postdoctoral researcher at the Division of Decision and Control Systems at KTH.
 Before joining KTH, she worked as a research assistant at the Institute of Informatics at Ludwig-Maximilian University of Munich (LMU), Germany, from 2019 to 2022.
 She received her B.E. degree in Automation Science in 2014 and her M.E. in Control Engineering in 2017 from Beihang University, China.
 She received her PhD in Electrical Engineering from the Technical University of Munich (TUM), Germany, in 2022.
 Her research interests include safety and security in cyber-physical systems, compositional analysis of large-scale hybrid systems, and automated verification and control of nonlinear control systems.